pwr-pbr23/M5/IfYouHaveNoClueWhatsGoingOnReadThis.md

 Effort@Top20%Recall measures how much effort (i.e., LOC) required to find the 20% actual defective lines of the whole release.
 A low value of Effort@Top20%Recall indicates that developers spend a small amount of effort to find the top-20% actual defective lines.
 On the other hand, a high value of Effort@Top20%Recall indicates that developers spend a large amount of effort to find the top-20% actual defective lines.

+Initial False Alarm measures the number of clean lines that developers need to inspect until the first defective line is found for each file.
+A low IFA value indicates that few clean lines are ranked at the top, while a high IFA value indicates that developers will spend unnecessary effort on clean lines.
+The intuition behinds this measure is that developers may stop inspecting if they could not get promising results (i.e., find defective lines) within the first few inspected lines

 ### Comparison
 We compare the ranking of risky lines with the three state-of-the-art line-level defect prediction approaches: